Raahitya-14/DD2380-Artificial-Intelligence/README.md

-# DD2480- Software Engineering Fundamentals
+# DD2380- Artificial Intelligence
- This repository contains all the assignments done in the course DD2480- Software Engineering Fundamentals
+ This repository contains all the assignments done in the course DD2380-  Artificial Intelligence at KTH.